Wolfenswan/Digital-Humanities-Link-Repository/Readme.md

 This is very much a work in progress and by no means complete.
 Feel free to raise issues or create pull requests to add new content.

-## Associations and Collections of Projects
+## Associations, Publications and Projects
 ### Umbrella associations
 - [Center for Digital Research in the Humanities](https://cdrh.unl.edu/)
 - [Verband DHd](https://dig-hum.de/) - Digital Humanities im deutschsprachigen Raum *_de*
 - [Center for Digital Humanities Münster](https://www.uni-muenster.de/CDH/) *_de*

+### Journals and Publications
+- [Digital Humanities Now](https://digitalhumanitiesnow.org/) - experimental publication that highlights and distributes informally published digital humanities scholarship

 ### Supporting associations, infrastructure and projects
 - [Clarin](https://www.clarin.eu/)  - European Research Infrastructure for Language Resources and Technology.